TheOddlySeagull/Trin-Pack-Creator/Trin Online Configurator/README.md

 ## Tools Overview

 ### 1. `generate_texture_banner.py`
-Generates banners for vehicle textures, including overlays and fixed color panels.
-This is useful for creating visually appealing showcases for vehicle designs.
+Generates credit banners for vehicle textures, including overlays and fixed color panels.
+This is useful for creating visually appealing credits with your name, date, and model name.

 #### Features
 - Adds banners with trim names, creator names, and dates.